Thessaloniki, Greece: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Be careful to get the correct kind.
-The majority of adapters currently available are just plug changers and expect your electronics to adjust the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should be appropriate for most locations.
+A plug adapter that supports outlet types C and F. Make sure to get the correct kind.
+A lot of adapters available online are just plugs and expect your electronics to adjust the voltage themselves.
+If your devices can't do that they could burn up.
+This one should be sufficient for most areas.

 • Luggage scale to avoid fees